MindviewLLC/MindviewLLC-hugo/content/bibliography/index.md

 ## Media

-- *The World of C++*, video tapes created and published by Borland
+- *The World of C++*, video tapes created and published by Borland.

-- *Beyond The World of C++*, video tapes created and published by Borland
+- *Beyond The World of C++*, video tapes created and published by Borland.

 - *Hands-On Java eSeminar*, MindView 2004.

 ## Articles

-- "Java Alley" columnist for Web Techniques magazine
+- "Java Alley" columnist for Web Techniques magazine.

-- "C++ Adviser" columnist for Unix review
+- "C++ Adviser" columnist for Unix review.

-- C++ columnist and contributing editor for Embedded Systems Programming Magazine
+- C++ columnist and contributing editor for Embedded Systems Programming Magazine.

-- Columnist and contributing writer for Micro Cornucopia for 4 years
+- Columnist and contributing writer for Micro Cornucopia for 4 years.

-- C++ Editor of the C Gazette for 2 1/2 years
+- C++ Editor of the C Gazette for 2 1/2 years.

-- Columnist and features editor of The C++ Report
+- Columnist and features editor of The C++ Report.

 - Articles have also appeared in Software Development, Windows Tech Journal, The C++ Journal, PC Techniques, Dr. Dobb's Journal, and Midnight Engineering.